MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 ---
 description: Alongside the executable packages published with each PowerShell release, the PowerShell team also maintains several packages available on NuGet.
-These packages allow targeting PowerShell as an API platform in .NET. ms.custom: rjmholt ms.date: 06/25/2020
+These packages allow targeting PowerShell as an API platform in .NET. ms.custom: rjmholt ms.date: 11/16/2022
 title: Choosing the right PowerShell NuGet package for your .NET project
 ---
 # Choosing the right PowerShell NuGet package for your .NET project

-Alongside the `pwsh` executable packages published with each PowerShell release, the PowerShell team also maintains several packages available on [NuGet][NuGet].
+Alongside the `pwsh` executable packages published with each PowerShell release, the PowerShell team also maintains several packages available on [NuGet][25].
 These packages allow targeting PowerShell as an API platform in .NET.

 As a .NET application that provides APIs and expects to load .NET libraries implementing its own (binary modules), it's essential that PowerShell be available in the form of a NuGet package.